In This Post You Will Find:

 Cromarty Brewing Co

 This fantastic microbrewery was first started in 2011 by Craig Middleton and family.
 It has continued to expand its range and is now a very popular choice for locals looking for a quality pint.
-The beer is handcrafted in small batches using the finest ingredients for best possible flavour, perhaps it’s no surprise that the end product is multi award winning.
+The beer is handcrafted in small batches using the finest ingredients for best possible flavour which is why it’s no surprise that the end product is multi award winning.

 The brewery offers a variety of around 12 beers, from classic styles such as pale ales and lagers, to more unique creations like the “Awakening”.
 A coffee infused stout that features beans ground locally by the Inverness Coffee Roasting Co.
-My favourite however is “Happy Chappy”, a deliciously crisp and citrusy pale ale, that uses hops from the USA and NZ..
+My favourite however is “Happy Chappy”, a deliciously crisp and citrussy pale ale, that uses hops from the USA and NZ.

 Cromarty Brewing Co is a must-visit for beer lovers and anyone looking for a taste of Scotland’s vibrant craft beer scene.
 The onsite shop sells the full range of beers along with some fun brewery related merchandise.